-You can submit multiple applications & required to pay the fee with new RID in case you are not a fee exempted candidate and your RID for latest submitted completed application will be considered for processing and all earlier submitted applications will be cancelled by the online system.
+You can submit multiple applications & required to pay the fee with the new RID in case you are not a fee exempted candidate and your RID for the latest submitted completed application will be considered for processing and all earlier submitted applications will be cancelled by the online system.

-40. What should I do in case I am in receipt of SMS from UPSC saying your candidature is not valid as you have not submitted your chosen centre.
+40. What should I do in case I am in receipt of an SMS from UPSC saying your candidature is not valid as you have not submitted your chosen centre.